rekauhl/Flight-Delay-Prediction/README.md

    ![Seasonality year over year](figures/eda/04_seasonality_2024_vs_2025.png)

-## What was intentionally left out
+## What was left out

-These were considered and are documented as future work, not built:
+These were considered but not built:

 - A feature tracking each airline's recent delay history per route
-- A feature tracking how late an aircraft's *previous* flight that day was
+- A feature tracking how late an aircraft's previous flight that day was
 - Weather data
-- XGBoost, as a stronger alternative to Random Forest

 ## Project structure